 MOD CAN/16A23A2/21

-1 For the purpose of effecting coordination under Article 9, except in the case under No. 9.21, and for identifying the administrations with which coordination is to be effected, the frequency assignments to be taken into account are those in the same frequency band as the planned assignment, pertaining to the same service or to another service to which the band is allocated with equal rights or a higher category1 of allocation, which might affect or be affected, as appropriate, and which are:
+1 For the purpose of effecting coordination under Article 9, except in the case under No. 9.21, and for identifying the administrations with which coordination is to be effected, the frequency assignments to be taken into account are those in the same frequency band as the planned assignment, pertaining to the same service or to another service to which the band is allocated with equal rights, which might affect or be affected, as appropriate, and which are:

 (Editorial note: if the modification above is adopted, footnote 1 should also be suppressed.)